Privacy & HIPAA

 The Patient’s Rights

 This notice describes how medical information about you may be disclosed and how you can get access to this information.
 Please review it carefully.
-You have the right to:

-• Obtain a paper copy of this Notice
+• Obtain a paper copy of this Notice.

-• Request and receive confidential communications by alternative means or at an alternative location; the System will accommodate reasonable requests made in writing that may ask for the following information: (1) how payments will be handled (2) specification of alternative address or other contact methods (3) explanation for the request.
+• Request and receive confidential communications by alternative means or at an alternative location; the System will accommodate reasonable requests made in writing that may ask for the following information:

-• Amend your PHI; request for amending PHI are for as long as the System maintains the information.
+• Amend your PHI; requests for amending PHI are for as long as the System maintains the information.
 If denied due to certain situations, you have the right to file a statement of disagreement and prepare a rebuttal.

-• Accounting of disclosures; specific disclosure information may be received (after April 14, 2003) with certain exceptions, restrictions and limitations.
+• Accounting of disclosures: specific disclosure information may be received (after April 14, 2003) with certain exceptions, restrictions, and limitations.

 • Revoke your authorization to use or disclose protected health information except to the extent that action has already been taken.